 CHRIS ROEBUCK (Resident Teaching Artist) graduated from Mississippi College with a B.A. in history.
 He taught for two years at Madison Central High School, where among other responsibilities he assisted with the Drama Club.
 Roebuck was an acting intern at New Stage Theatre, working with four other interns to take three touring shows across the state.
 Among his numerous professional acting credits, Roebuck has appeared in The Robber Bridegroom, Shrek, The Foreigner, and The 39 Steps.
 In addition to the education touring shows, his directing credits include A Wrinkle in Time, Goodnight, Moon, The Cat in the Hat, The Lion, The Witch, and The Wardrobe, The Weir, Lilly’s Purple Plastic Purse, and Dead Man’s Cell Phone at New Stage and American Buffalo and Dinner with Friends with Fondren Theatre Workshop.

 ALISA PRICE (Box Office Manager) has a B.A. in theatre arts from High Point University, and is a former intern of New Stage Theatre.
 As an intern she performed in Death of a Salesman, Charlotte’s Web, and A Christmas Carol.
-She also toured with her intern cast in a montage of Tennessee Williams, Shakespeare, and Chekov one-act plays, and has been in productions for several theatre companies in Virginia, including Swift Creek Mill Theatre, Theatre IV, and Richmond Theatre Company for Children, where she later became the Marketing & Sales Director.
-Having recently relocated from the Maryland/DC area, Price and her family now reside in Ridgeland.
-She most recently worked in higher education, and for the State of Mississippi, but jumped at the opportunity to return to the arts!
+She also toured with her intern cast in a montage of Tennessee Williams, Shakespeare, and Chekov one-act plays, and has been in productions for several theatre companies in Virginia, including Swift Creek Mill Theatre, Theatre IV, and Richmond Theatre Company for Children, where she later became the marketing & sales director.
+She most recently worked in higher education, and for the State of Mississippi.
 She is a member of the Jackson Revival Center, and an active part of their theatre ministry.
-New Stage Theatre will always hold a special place in Alisa’s heart because it is where she first met her husband, Hillery.
+New Stage Theatre will always hold a special place in Price’s heart because it is where she first met her husband, Hillery.
 They now have three beautiful children, Darryn, Gabriel, and Elijah, aka “The Three Fusskateers.”

 BETTY WONG (Box Office Assistant/Education Assistant) begins her twelfth season at New Stage.
 She enjoys traveling to schools throughout the state with the Professional Intern Company to provide live theatre experiences for students of all ages.
 When not on the road, you can find her in the box office.
 She has also served for many years as a volunteer in other areas of the theatre.
 Her professional work experiences in education and her passion for live theatre has contributed to the growth and expansion of New Stage’s Educational Department.
 She has served as a consultant to school districts throughout the state of Mississippi.
 Wong has a B.S. in Educational Psychology from Mississippi State University, and a M.Ed. from Delta State University.

-BARBARA MARTIN (Box Office/Business Office Assistant) is in her 21st season at New Stage.
-First joining the staff in 1997, she has served as box office assistant for 19 years and as box office manager for the two years before and during the Intermission Season.
-She also assists with development, reviews and maintains theater insurance coverages, and performs other business office functions.
+BARBARA MARTIN (Box Office/Business Office Assistant) is in her 22nd season at New Stage.
+First joining the staff in 1997, she has served as box office assistant for 20 years and as box office manager for the two years before and during the Intermission Season.
+She also assists with development, reviews and maintains theatre insurance coverages, and performs other business office functions.

 CARLA MARSH (House Manager) received her B.A. in criminal justice with an emphasis in juvenile justice from Jackson State University.
-She is pleased to be returning to New Stage for her ninth season.
-Marsh has been employed with the Hinds County Sheriff’s office for more than 12 years.
+She is pleased to be returning to New Stage for her fourteenth season.
+Marsh is employed full time with the Hinds County Sheriff’s office.

-RICHARD LAWRENCE (Scenic Designer/Technical Director) serves as the Vice President of Fondren Theatre Workshop and has appeared in A Christmas Memory at New Stage, FTW’s The Rocky Horror Show, Buck Nekkid for Jesus, directed FTW’s Christmas show Every Christmas Story Ever Told, and most recently appeared as Trekkie Monster in Avenue Q. He was also the director of the widely successful productions of Cabaret and Company, which were joint productions of FTW and Actor’s Playhouse of Pearl, with support from New Stage.
+RICHARD LAWRENCE (Technical Director) serves as the vice president of Fondren Theatre Workshop and has appeared in A Christmas Memory at New Stage, FTW’s The Rocky Horror Show, Buck Nekkid for Jesus, directed FTW’s Every Christmas Story Ever Told, and most recently appeared as Trekkie Monster in Avenue Q. He was also the director of the widely successful productions of Cabaret and Company, which were joint productions of FTW and Actor’s Playhouse of Pearl, with support from New Stage.
 Lawrence has been seen in New Stage productions of The Trip to Bountiful and UnFramed’s The Eight: Reindeer Monologues, How I Learned to Drive, The Weir, Circle Mirror Transformation, and Dublin Carol.
 Lawrence has won two “Best Set” awards at Mississippi Theatre Association conferences.

-RICHART SCHUG (Resident Scenic Designer) is starting his fourth season with New Stage where he has designed sets for Red, One Man Two Guvnors, All The Way, Mrs. Mannerly, Sherlock Holmes and the Adventure of the Suicide Club, and others.
+RICHART SCHUG (Resident Scenic Designer) is starting his fifth season with New Stage where he has designed sets for Red, One Man Two Guvnors, All The Way, Mrs. Mannerly, Sherlock Holmes and the Adventure of the Suicide Club, A Christmas Story The Musical, Best of Enemies, and others.
 He has also worked as a scenic painter and designer in New York at Purchase College SUNY where he went to school.
 He would like to thank the very talented staff of New Stage, his family, and his fiancé Sarah Beck.

 MICHAEL TOBIN (Production Associate) graduated from Belhaven University with a B.A. in English and minors in creative writing and theatre.
 Some of his previous credits include lighting design and assistant technical direction for The 39 Steps, lighting design and technical direction for Sketching the Soul, dramaturg for Mayfair Ma Chere, master electrician for The White Snake and Big Fish the Musical, and stage management for Little Shop of Horrors.